 A Drunk Saves the Day

 Potla (his nickname) was famous in our locality as a small time goon who was often seen flexing his muscles during any altercations that might take part in our locality.
-Though people considered a disgrace to the society he had a unique quality of being someone who would be the first to help during any emergency, be it a death in the family or a wedding he would always be the first one to help in various activities without any expectations.
+Though people considered him a disgrace to the society he had a unique quality of being someone who would be the first to help during any emergency, be it a death in the family or a wedding he would always be the first one to help in various activities without any expectations.
 Equally famous was his unique way to help the elders and women of the neighbourhood to cross the busy streets or just to stop a taxi for them.
 All fine till it turned evening when Potla for sure would get drunk till his neck and would pass out under a street light.

 Potla had no source of income and when the building promoters started their construction projects in our neighbourhood he saw the opportunity for becoming a sand and stone chips supplier almost overnight.
 Getting contracts were actually easy for his as he would often intimidate the builder and force them to give him the contract.